ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 different allocations within the same program.
 {{% /notice %}}

-You can use `free` to remove an item from your linked list.
+You can use `free` to remove an item from your linked list:

 ```C
 void remove_entry(Entry* previous, Entry* entry) {